Z-Lambert/whimsy-react/README.md

-# fanfiction-review-frontend
+# whimsy react project
-React frontend for my fanfiction review website
+React frontend for the whimsy site